nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

-**(Step 5)** The crafted `String` is passed to `WorkoutList#createAndAddWorkout()` to properly add the workout data into WerkIt!
+**(Step 5)** The crafted `String` is passed to `WorkoutList#createAndAddWorkout()` to properly add the workout data into WerkIt!.

 Steps 4 to 7 is repeated until all the lines in `workouts.txt` have been read.

-**(Step 8)** A boolean value that indicates whether the loading of `workouts.txt` went without any issues.
-True means no issues were encountered and false means otherwise.
-This boolean will be used to print to the terminal the status of the loading of `workouts.txt`.
+**(Step 8)** A boolean value that indicates whether the loading of `workouts.txt` went without any issues is returned from `WerkIt#loadWorkoutsFromFile()`.
+A value of `true` means that no issues were encountered and `false` means otherwise.
+This boolean will be used to determine the status message of the loading of `workouts.txt`.
+This status message will then be printed to the terminal.

 This will finish the loading of the data in `workouts.txt` into WerkIt!

-<span class="info box">In practice, the other resource files (i.e. `exercises.txt`, `plans.txt`, and `schedule.txt`)
+<span class="info box">In practice, the other resource files (i.e. `plans.txt` and `schedule.txt`)
 are also processed and loaded in `WerkIt#loadRequiredDirectoryAndFiles()`.
-Once all the other resource files have been loaded, the constructor for `WerkIt` will finish.</span>
+Once all the other resource files have been loaded, the constructor for `WerkIt` will end.</span>

 <div class="button-container"><a class="button" href="#implementation">Back to Implementation Overview</a></div>